 Don’t follow your heart.
 Instead, follow God.

 Our heart, which could also represent our limited understanding, is deceitful above all things.
-Why then should we then follow it, right?
+Why then should we follow it, right?

 It is true that as humans, we want to be in control.
 We crave for understanding, but sooner or later, we must accept the fact that we can’t know everything.